Compensation

 If you believe your loved one was registered on these schemes but are not sure if the information is held by IBSS schemes, check directly with the scheme.
 Please ensure that the support schemes have your current details.

 If there is no information held on your loved one you will need to find medical records.
-Contact NHS Trusts where treatment took place as well as GPs.
-There may be some information stored on the National Haemophilia database which you can apply to see.
-This is only for inherited bleeding disorders.
+Contact NHS trusts where treatment took place as well as GPs.
+IBCA has permission to access information on the National Haemophilia Database so you should not need to apply separately for this data as it will automatically be considered as part of your application.

 Interim compensation for bereaved families